nteetor/yonder/docs/content/dropdown.md

       into paragraphs of text.
 To format menu text use `p()` and utility functions.

-      Named arguments are passed as HTML attributes to the parent element.
+      Additional named arguments are passed as HTML attributes to the parent element.
 - name: direction
   description: |-
     One of `"up"`, `"right"`, `"down"`, or `"left"` specifying